The Car Salesman Must Try On The Customer

-You know what I am talking about, we’ve all sold cars to customers that were sold well under dealer cost and the buyer still thought they were getting raped and taken advantage of and then on the other hand there are deals that had thousands of front end gross and the car buyer felt they got a good deal that went home to tell everyone how great you and the dealership treated them.
+Do you know what I am talking about?
+We’ve all sold cars to customers that were sold well under dealer cost, and the buyer still thought they were getting raped and taken advantage of.
+On the other hand, some deals had thousands of front-end gross, and the car buyer felt they got a good deal that went home to tell everyone how great you and the dealership treated them.
 It’s part of the game and the point I am trying to make when you sell cars professionally.
-We need to try on the customer the same way that they try on the car salesman.
+You must try on the customer as they try on the car salesman.

-We need to push, prod, ask questions and discover what we need to do sell them a car and make some money so we need to try on the car buyer.
-We need to let them talk, we need to bond with them and ask questions.
-Questions that will give us idea of what they are thinking and what they expect.
-We need to take our time and gain some trust and credibility in order to discover what we need to know.
-Don’t rush through the process, try on them on so you will know what they expect and what they will and won’t accept.
+We need to push, prod, ask questions and discover what we need to do to sell them a car.
+Plus make some money, so we need to try on the car buyer.
+You need to let them talk, bond with them and ask questions.
+Questions that will give us an idea of what they are thinking and what they expect.
+We must take our time and gain some trust and credibility to discover what we need to know.
+Don’t rush through the process; try on them so you will know what they expect and will and won’t accept.

-You need to try on the customer when it comes to all aspects of the sale.
-Think about it logically for a minute, if a customer comes in to buy a car and they talk about the last dealer they visited you should be asking yourself why didn’t they buy from that dealer.
-Was it really about price or was it about availability, color, options, and financing or trade value?
-You won’t know if you drop your pants too quickly in order to make a deal.
-What was the real issue and why are they in your dealership?
-They are here for a reason and you need to discover that reason by trying on the car buyer instead of them trying on the car salesman.
+You need to try on the customer regarding all aspects of the sale.
+Think about it logically for a minute.
+If a customer comes in to buy a car and talks about the last dealer they visited, you should ask yourself why they didn’t buy from that dealer.
+Was it really about the price?
+Maybe it was about availability, color, options, financing, or trade value?
+You won’t know if you drop your pants too quickly to make a deal.
+What was the real issue, and why are they in your dealership?
+They are here for a reason, and you need to discover that reason by trying on the car buyer instead of them trying on the car salesman.

-I have sold many cars for more than other dealers because of color, availability, options and the ability to create value.
-When you have the car they want they will pay, otherwise they would have bought before they made it to your dealership.
-You won’t know what you have to do to sell them a car unless you try on the customer and then you will sell more cars.
+I have sold many cars for more than other dealers because of color, availability, options, and the ability to create value.
+When you have the car they want, they will pay.
+Otherwise, they would have bought before they made it to your dealership.
+You won’t know what you must do to sell them a car unless you try on the customer, and then you will sell more cars.

 Later, Fresh Up on the Lot